tobbelobb/line-collision-detector/README.md

 It is found in the linc subrepo.

 ## Status
-Maybe works.
+"Should" work.

+Means: Code is written and tested a few times.
 Don't trust it too much.
 Confirm with other methods.

-The program should now be able to detect collisions for prints where all layers are 2D-convex, and also for all spiral vase prints regardless if their layers are 2D-convex or not.

-The software has not been thoroughly tested yet, so expect bugs and beta-quality.
+Until more thorough testing has been done, expect bugs and beta-quality.

 ## Toolchain